Hobomaniac/portfolio_proj_devops/README.md

 The application should now be running at http://localhost:8000.

 ## Usage
 Once the server is running, you can navigate to http://localhost:8000 in your web browser to use the django-admin.
-Enter in your username and password
+Enter in your username and password.
 Also run tests with the pytest command.